Pete: I am curious as to how you predict a flood date of 2900 BC.

 Paul: From a biblical perspective - I take the length of time between important events, we can then avoid problem areas like adding up the Kings or Judges’ timelines, which may overlap with co-regencies and other factors.

-The 2,900 BC date for the archaeological geological flood deposits in Mesopotamia work out if we use the Septuagint.
-So we find that the Septuagint and Archaeology are in agreement.
+The 2,900 BC date for the geological flood deposits in Mesopotamia agree with the Bible if we use the Septuagint.
+So we find that the Septuagint and Archaeology concur.

 From a geological perspective - The Sumerian deluge corresponds to flooding at Shuruppak and various other cities, as far north as Kish, the flood layer is radiocarbon dated to 2900 BC.
 The Sumerian King List would put the flood at about 2900 BC.
 William Hallo who was a professor of Assyriology and Babylonian Literature placed the flood at 2900 BC according to Mesopotamian literature.
 Pottery from the Jemdet Nasr period (3000–2900 BC) was discovered immediately below the Shuruppak flood stratum.
 Geological flood layers at the cities of Lagsah, Uruk, Shurrupak, Kish and Ur average a date of 2900 BC.
 Sir Max Mallowan, the prominent British archaeologist, specialising in ancient Middle Eastern history, excavated and put the flood layers he found at 2900 BC.